-- All of ETO's long-term debt was assumed by Energy Transfer, as more fully described in Note 6. - Each issued and outstanding ETO preferred unit was converted into the right to receive one newly created Energy Transfer Preferred Units is included in Note 8. - Each of ETO's issued and outstanding Class K, Class L, Class M and Class N units were converted into an aggregate 675,625,000 newly created Class B Units representing limited partner interests in Energy Transfer.
+- All of ETO's long-term debt was assumed by Energy Transfer, as more fully described in Note 6. - Each issued and outstanding ETO preferred unit was converted into the right to receive one newly created Energy Transfer preferred unit.
+A description of the Energy Transfer Preferred Units is included in Note 8. - Each of ETO's issued and outstanding Class K, Class L, Class M and Class N units were converted into an aggregate 675,625,000 newly created Class B Units representing limited partner interests in Energy Transfer.
 All of the Class B Units are held by ETP Holdco, a wholly-owned subsidiary of Energy Transfer.